 Uranium was determined using a neutron activation method with delayed neutron counting.
-A detailed description of the original method is provided by Boulanger et al. (1975).
-In brief, a 1 gram sample was weighed in a 7 dram polyethylene vial, capped and sealed.
-The irradiation was provided by the Slowpoke 1012 with an operating flux of reactor neutrons/cm2/second.
-The samples were pneumatically transferred from an automatic loader to the reactor, where each sample was irradiated for 60 seconds.
-After irradiation, the samples were again transferred pneumatically to the counting facility where, after a 10 second delay, the sample was counted for 60 seconds with six BF3 detector tubes embedded in paraffin.
+A detailed description of the method is provided by Boulanger et al. (1975).
+In brief, a 1 g sample was weighed into a 7 dram polyethylene vial, capped, and sealed.
+The irradiation was provided by a Slowpoke reactor with an operating flux of 1012 neutrons/cm2/second. samples were pneumatically transferred from an automatic loader to the reactor, where each sample was irradiated for 60 seconds.
+After irradiation, the sample was again transferred pneumatically to the counting facility where, after a 10 second delay, the sample was counted for 60 seconds with six BF3 detector tubes imbedded in paraffin.
 Following counting, the samples were automatically ejected into a shielded storage container.
-Calibration was carried out twice a day as a minimum, using natural materials of known uranium concentration.
+Calibration was carried out twice a day at a minimum using natural materials of known uranium concentration.